 In general, the IAP favours research that is not primarily historical.
 So if you just want to investigate Hume or Hegel, the IAP might not be the best place for you.
 We want to train you to argue and to find and defend answers to philosophical questions.
 But a doctoral thesis can contain a significant amount of discussion of some ancient author.
 We will show you strategies to includes this in a philosophical dissertation.
 If you want to investigate little-known authors, we will try to find a specialist as a second supervisor.

 Areas in which doctoral research is supervised:

-Philosophy of Religion, for example arguments for the existence of God; arguments against the existence of God; the problem of evil (theodicy); miracles; Could God be outside time?; the Platonist versus the the personalist conception of God; Is God’s goodness compatible with his omnipotence?; Are all duties based on divine commands? (voluntarism, Eutyphro dilemma, divine command theory); Is divine foreknowledge compatible with human freedom?; Does God exist necessarily, and if so in which sense?; faith and reason; life after death.
+Philosophy of Religion, for example: Arguments for or against the existence of God.
+The problem of evil (theodicy).
+Miracles.
+Could God be outside time?
+The Platonist versus the the personalist conception of God.
+Is God’s goodness compatible with his omnipotence?
+Are all duties based on divine commands? (voluntarism, Eutyphro dilemma, divine command theory) Is divine foreknowledge compatible with human freedom?
+Does God exist necessarily, and if so in which sense?
+Faith and reason.
+Life after death.
 Philosophical investigation of Christian doctrines, e.g. atonement (philosophical theology).

 Metaphysics, for example causation; laws of nature; ontology, the problem of universals; free will; modality.